Dynamic Black-hole Emission Tomography with Physics-informed Neural Fields: Background

 \paragraph{Redshift} Due to the Doppler effect, the frequency of light observed on the image plane is different from that of the original emission.
 The velocity field dictates how the light intensity is boosted (redshift) or dimmed (blueshift) as it travels to the observer.
 A source moving towards us near the speed of light appears brighter, whereas a source moving away appears dimmer.
 The redshift factor $g$ directly depends on the four-velocity $u^\mu$ at each spatial location $\mathbf{x}$.

 \paragraph{Geodesic ray-tracing} Radiative transfer describes how light propagates through a medium.
 To make an image, we have to integrate a general relativistic radiative transfer (GRRT) equation along the curved light paths, known as \textit{geodesics}.
 We make two simplifying assumptions in the GRRT equation that have been made in previous work \citep{levis2022gravitationally}.
 First, we assume that the attenuation of light due to absorption and scattering is negligible, as is the case for EHT images \citep{m87paperv}.
-Second, we do not account for gas moving at relativistic speeds as the light ray propagates at a finite speed \citep{chan_gray_2013,dexter_public_2016,moscibrodzka_ipole_2018}.
+Second, we neglect the finite light-travel time, during which the relativistically-moving gas would shift position \citep{chan_gray_2013,dexter_public_2016,moscibrodzka_ipole_2018}.
 With these assumptions, we can simply integrate the emissivity along the ray paths that end at the image plane.
 Supposing a discretized image plane with $N\times N$ pixels, let $\Gamma_n=(t(s),\mathbf{x}(s))$ denote the geodesic that ends at the $n$-th pixel, where $s$ is the distance along the geodesic.
 The observed intensity at the $n$-th pixel at time $t$ can be computed as